DevShrivastava1803/simple-terraform-app/README.md

 # Terraform: End-to-End Guide

-Terraform is an open-source Infrastructure as Code (IaC) tool developed by HashiCorp.
-It allows you to define, provision, and manage infrastructure across multiple cloud providers (AWS, Azure, GCP) and on-prem systems using a simple declarative language (HCL).
+Terraform is a source available ( BUSL ) Infrastructure as Code (IaC) tool developed by HashiCorp.
+It allows you to define, provision, and manage infrastructure across multiple cloud providers (AWS, Azure, GCP) using a simple declarative language (HCL).

 By maintaining infrastructure in code, Terraform ensures **versioning, collaboration, repeatability, and scalability**.